James Coomarasamy

 James Coomarasamy is a British presenter of the BBC Radio 4 evening programme The World Tonight and the flagship Newshour programme on the BBC World Service.

-Before joining Newshour in 2010, Coomarasamy spent a year presenting the now defunct programme Europe Today.
-Before becoming a presenter (announcer) he had been a BBC correspondent in Warsaw, followed by Paris, then Washington, D.C.
+Before joining Newshour in 2010, Coomarasamy spent a year presenting the Europe Today.
+Before becoming a presenter he had been a BBC correspondent in Warsaw, followed by Paris, then Washington, D.C.

 Early life

-Coomarasamy was born in London to parents of English and Sri Lankan ancestry.
-He was educated at Christ's Hospital School, an independent school for boys (now co-educational), near Horsham, West Sussex, followed by the University of Cambridge, where he studied modern and medieval languages.
-He is fluent in French and Russian, and he speaks some Polish.
+Coomarasamy was educated at Christ's Hospital, an independent school for boys, near Horsham, West Sussex, followed by Trinity Hall, Cambridge, where he studied modern and medieval languages.
+He is fluent in French and Russian, and he speaks some Polish words.

 Career

-Coomarasamy has worked primarily for the BBC.
+Coomarasamy has worked primarily for the BBC: